7 Fashion Rules You Should Break

 InStyle magazine did a great feature on fashion rules the stars love to break.
 In it, Rachel Bilson sounded off on the white after labor day rule, saying “Forget the old rules.
 I love white all year round.
 It’s cooler to wear it when you aren’t supposed to.”

-For another star example, check out the picture of Victoria Beckham above.
+For another star example, check out this picture of Victoria Beckham.
 She’s a world-renowned fashionista who’s known for her impeccable style!
 She doesn’t follow the white after labor day rule and neither should you.

 2. Shoes and bags must always match.